-Phase Activity Impact Mitigation measures Development of new road crossings of wetlands, involving: •Site preparation prior to construction activities including movement of construction equipment / vehicles within the freshwater ecosystems and removal of vegetation; •Ground-breaking and excavations and trenching within/adjacent to the freshwater ecosystems; •Construction of coffer dams for instream work, if required; and •Placement of culvert •Destruction of a certain area of wetland habitat in the footprint of the crossing structure; •Earthworks and exposure of soil could result in sedimentation of the downstream wetland, which may be transported as runoff into the downstream wetlands and may smother wetland vegetation; •Altered water quality (if surface water is present) as a result of vehicle movement and construction activities; •Loss of ecological connectivity; •Potential hydrological impacts associated with crossing structures, including increased saturation and ponding upstream of the crossing structure, as well as deprivation of downstream reaches of water and sediment, which may lead to erosion in the long term; and •Proliferation of alien and/or invasive vegetation as a result of disturbances.
+Phase Activity Impact Mitigation measures Development of new road crossings of wetlands, involving: •Site preparation prior to construction activities including movement of construction equipment / vehicles within the freshwater ecosystems and removal of vegetation; •Ground- breaking and excavations and trenching within/adjacent to the freshwater ecosystems; •Construction of coffer dams for instream work, if required; and •Placement of culvert Destruction of a certain area of wetland habitat in the footprint of the crossing structure; Earthworks and exposure of soil could result in sedimentation of the downstream wetland, which may be transported as runoff into the downstream wetlands and may smother wetland vegetation; Altered water quality (if surface water is present) as a result of vehicle movement and construction activities; Loss of ecological connectivity; Potential hydrological impacts associated with crossing structures, including increased saturation and ponding upstream of the crossing structure, as well as deprivation of downstream reaches of water and sediment, which may lead to erosion in the long term; and Proliferation of alien and/or invasive vegetation as a result of disturbances.
 It is imperative that all construction works within the freshwater ecosystems be undertaken during dry periods when there is no flow within the freshwater ecosystems, and thus no diversion of flow would be necessary.
 It is also recommended that existing crossings through freshwater ecosystems be prioritised for upgrading rather than development of new crossings, where possible; The throughflow structures must be designed to ensure that the structures are geotechnically sound and that they are hydraulically stable, even if a 1:100 year flood event was to occur.
 The designs must include box culverts installed intermittently to ensure a free draining landscape at various flood levels.
-It is recommended that a suitably qualified hydrologist be consulted to provide guidance on the relevant sizes and width requirements to ensure that the hydraulic functioning of the system is maintained and the design should be signed off by a suitably qualified freshwater ecologist; In addition, the crossings must be designed such that they remain stable in the event of over-topping during high-flow events and do not lead to excessive downstream erosion and incision.
+It is recommended that a suitably qualified hydrologist be consulted to provide guidance on the relevant sizes and width requirements to ensure that the hydraulic functioning of the system is maintained and the design should be signed off by a suitably qualified freshwater ecologist; In addition, the crossings must be designed such that they remain stable in the event of over-topping during highflow events and not lead to excessive downstream erosion and incision.
 It must be ensured that the final design accounts for appropriate wetting frequencies and patterns are maintained in the pre-development condition (with input from the freshwater ecologist, where necessary).
-The reaches of the freshwater ecosystems where no activities are planned to occur must be considered no-go area; A 10m construction Right of Way (RoW) is proposed at road crossings that would allow for construction personnel, and equipment or vehicles (if applicable) to enter the freshwater ecosystem; Should saturated soils be encountered within the footprint of the works area a form of running track to prevent heavy vehicles from damaging wetland substrate may need to be laid down where vehicles need to access wetland areas; The clearing of vegetation within the footprint area must be kept to a minimum
+The reaches of the freshwater ecosystems where no activities are planned to occur must be considered no-go area; A1 Om construction Right of Way (RoW) is proposed at road crossings that would allow for construction personnel, and equipment or vehicles from damaging wetland substrate may need to be laid down where vehicles need to access wetland areas; The clearing of vegetation within the footprint area must be kept to a minimum to avoid unnecessary disturbance within the active channe; The removed vegetation must be stockpiled outside of the delineated boundary of the freshwater ecosystem.
+The footprint are